fscorrupt/awesome-stars/README.md

 ## HTML

+- [BobHasNoSoul/jellyfin-mods](https://github.com/BobHasNoSoul/jellyfin-mods) - This is just a guide for various modifications and dumping ground for jellyfin mods so i dont have to make a new jftool for every platform and revision
 - [blakadder/sv06](https://github.com/blakadder/sv06) - Sovol SV06 and SV06 Plus Knowledge Base
 - [Suffuse-Team/suffuse-team.github.io](https://github.com/Suffuse-Team/suffuse-team.github.io) - Website for Suffuse
 - [tg12/gpt_jailbreak_status](https://github.com/tg12/gpt_jailbreak_status) - This is a repository that aims to provide updates on the status of jailbreaking the OpenAI GPT language model.